bci-foresee/foresee/README.md

-# HALO/SCALO simulator
+# ALOHA

-## Introduction
-This is some software developed to help simulate the HALO/SCALO architecture.

-Why?
-To allow for modular testing of the architecture which in turn should allow for rapid idea testing and development.

-Furthermore, this should allow for quicker ideation -> simulation -> testing -> tapeout cycles.
+This is a development platform for designing, testing, and validating chips for neural interfaces.
+It is heavily inspired by the HALO/SCALO design methodology which, at its core, provides a modular accelerator framework.

 The general idea is to make it as easy as possible to test different pipelines with minimal effort, in whichever language you want (Verilog, C or Python).
 This can allow for rapid ideation with Python/C and then a more detailed, hardware accurate simulation with Verilog.
+The Verilog simulator is built with [cocotb](https://www.cocotb.org).

+## TODOs
+- Add `pydoc`
+- Add automatic formatting of Python style

 ## Table of contents
 - [Introduction](#introduction)